-Continue to provide effective safe, power-spaces for women & youth in our communities - with renewed vigour.
+Continue to provide effective safe, power-spaces for women and youth in our communities - with renewed vigour.

-Actively & decisively call on & collaborate with other Youth structures & organisations - to form a United Front of Action - to rid our society & communities of these scourges.
+Actively and decisively call on and collaborate with other youth structures and organisations - to form a United Front of Action - to rid our society and communities of these scourges.

-The SA YMCA will urgently engage with its Africa & World YMCA structures to invite their solidarity & collaborative experience oppose these evils in our afflicted & wounded society - as they did in solidarity with us in the 1970’s & 1980’s in standing against the apartheid regime, and its ultimate defeat.
+The SA YMCA will urgently engage with its Africa and World YMCA structures to invite their solidarity and collaborative experience oppose these evils in our afflicted and wounded society - as they did in solidarity with us in the 1970’s and 1980’s in standing against the apartheid regime, and its ultimate defeat.

-We call on President Ramaphosa, and all elected Leaders from across all Political parties & leaders in all sectors of society - to provide decisive leadership on these critical issues - and to commit to a renewed moral, values-driven & ethical Leadership.
-We particularly call on all fathers, brothers & sons across the beloved Nation, to stand up, denounce & resist all & every form of violence - and stand in solidarity with our mothers, sisters & daughters, & our brothers & sisters from across the continent.
+We call on President Ramaphosa, and all elected leaders from across all political parties and leaders in all sectors of society - to provide decisive leadership on these critical issues - and to commit to a renewed moral, values-driven and ethical leadership.
+We particularly call on all fathers, brothers and sons across the beloved nation, to stand up, denounce and resist all and every form of violence - and stand in solidarity with our mothers, sisters and daughters, and our brothers and sisters from across the continent.

 GOD BLESS AFRICA.
-GUARD HER WOMEN, YOUTH & CHILDREN.
-RID HER OF ALL VIOLENCE & ABUSE.
-GUIDE & TRANSFOM HER LEADERS.
+GUARD HER WOMEN, YOUTH AND CHILDREN.
+RID HER OF ALL VIOLENCE AND ABUSE.
+GUIDE AND TRANSFOM HER LEADERS.
 AND BRING HER TO PEACE.
 LORD IN YOUR MERCY, HEAR OUR PRAYER.